bradleyeckert/chad/doc/isa.md

 - 0xE808 = Trigger multiplication of T and N
 - 0xE809 = Trigger division of T:N by W

+### SDRAM (TBD)

+Coprocessor instructions could be used to page data between SDRAM and data RAM.
+It seems you get a choice between high pin count and high cost when choosing a SDRAM.
+For example, the Infineon/Cypress HyperRam has a reduced pin count (5x5 BGA with 1mm ball pitch) but cost $3 to $4 for 64Mb.
+64Mb is 8M bytes.

+SDRAMs usually need an occasional `refresh` instruction, which could be supplied by a periodic ISR.
+The ISR would also maintain a counter to keep track of time.

 ## Shift register stacks

 It took me a while to come around to shift register stacks.